b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 Boy, this...
 This is quite the sight.
 They sure seem excited about this project.
 A religious institution having _literally any_ involvement, despite whatever public assurances they give us, is upsetting to me.
 Is _this_ what Jesus taught?

-I don't think I need to point out that the City Creek project is not a homeless shelter, not a soup kitchen, not a hospital, not a food bank, not subsidized housing, neither affordable housing, it's a shopping mall for middle class folks.
+I don't think I need to point out that the City Creek project is not a homeless shelter, not a soup kitchen, not a hospital, not a food bank, not subsidized housing— not even *affordable* housing— it's a shopping mall for middle class folks.
 Rent there is $[2,329](https://www.apartments.com/city-creek-landing-salt-lake-city-ut/4q97s7j/) - $[6,533](https://www.homes.com/property/city-creek-landing-salt-lake-city-ut/1kzy718my8b8y/), as of March 2024.
-Those links are to third party sites, because to no one's surprise, [City Creek Landing](https://www.citycreeklanding.com/floorplans)'s official site doesn't list the rent— only the deposit.
+Those links are to third party sites, because to no one's surprise, [City Creek Landing](https://www.citycreeklanding.com/floorplans)'s official site doesn't list the rent; only the deposit.

 >It's ==Utah's Rodeo Drive== without the stuffiness.
 City Creek is home to the ==national, luxury, and local brands== you love in one of the most unique shopping environments in the country.